Cotija cheese: Tajo variety

 "Tajo" cheese is a moister, fattier, and less salty version that holds its shape when cut, with a flavor similar to Greek feta.

 Production

 Queso cotija is an artisan cheese made by hand; thus, every cheese is unique.
 This cheese usually comes in 28 kg cylinders with a cream-colored crust.
 It is a queso de montaña (cheese of the mountains) because the cheesemakers live in the mountains as high as 1700 m.

+It is made in the summer and fall seasons, with milk from local cattle.
+The milk is salted before fermentation.

 The production method involves milling the curds into small pieces before pressing and aging.
 When cooked, it slightly softens, but does not otherwise change its shape or consistency.
 In the mouth, the cheese breaks up again to a sandy or grain-like consistency, adding to the texture of dishes.

 Distribution

 Cotija can be purchased in small rounds or large blocks.
 Like Parmesan, it is often sold already grated.